segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 6. Open the Debugger to ensure that events are flowing as expected.

 > info ""
-> If you set `'Segment.io:' false' in the integrations object, Analytics.js 2.0 drops the event before it reaches the Source Debugger.
+> If you set `'Segment.io:' false` in the integrations object, Analytics.js 2.0 drops the event before it reaches the Source Debugger.

 ## Automatic migration